Follow the historic markers to Downtown Georgetown’s ‘Shop Small’ holiday experience

 Written by Kathy Witt

-This year more than ever, “shop small” will have a big impact – on local, independent business owners hit especially hard by the pandemic; on shoppers who want to find the perfect gift for everyone on their list and feel safe and comfortable while doing so; on communities that benefit when dollars stay in town rather than going elsewhere, like to big box stores and online.
+The Holiday season is upon us and shopping small can make a big impact – on local, independent business owners; on shoppers who want to find the perfect gift for everyone on their list; and on communities that benefit when dollars stay in town rather than going elsewhere, like to big box stores and online.

 Why shop small?